In 1944, a 39-year-old Austrian man named Victor Frankl and his wife Tilly were processed into the Auschwitz concentration camp.

 By recognizing these limitations, however, we can break free of them and pursue new and novel experiences that lead to a rich and rewarding life.

-In a previous article, we discussed the importance of first moments.
-These provide the fuel for an interesting and happy life.
+First moments provide the fuel for an interesting and happy life.
 If we recognize our tendencies toward the familiar, we then have the power to pursue the extraordinary.

 Understanding and appreciating limitations is an important component of a happy life.
 It’s important to dream big, but equally important to find as much contentment in the pursuit of dreams as you do in the realization of them.